adivyas99/Xente-Fraud-Detection-Zindi-Project/README.md

 ### Finally the best method was to use either DNNs or SVM Classifer (rbf)

 #### Note- At the time of creation of repo, the competeion was over but private leaderboard was still active.
 Also all models are acting as base models to give a start.

+#### Note- At the time of creation of repo, the competeion was over but private leaderboard was still active.
+Also all models are acting as base models to give a start.

+Check out my Zindi profile- https://zindi.africa/users/adivyas99 ✌🏻